Basic example#

 Adding a market and a load#

 Lastly, we need to add a market and/or a load for the model to optimize against, with certain parameters.
 This gives SHOP the solution space it needs to make its decisions on where and when to produce or not, while maximizing profit and fulfilling load requirements.
+The busbar object should be used with the load attribute to set a load for the whole system.

 # Adding a market named "Day_ahead"